bencz/IronTerm/README.md

 ## What's not implemented

 This is the realistic gap list.
-Everything here is fixable; nothing blocks day-to-day TSO / CICS use as far as I've tested.
+Nothing here blocks day-to-day TSO / CICS use on the 3270 side, or basic IBM i signon + green-screen use on the 5250 side.

 - **Other EBCDIC code pages** (CP500, CP297, CP285, …) - straightforward
   to add (delta maps in `Ebcdic.js`); CP037 + CP1047 ship today
 - **DBCS / SO/SI** (Asian double-byte)
+- **5250 printer sessions** - only display devices for now
+- **5250 ENPTUI - full set** - Window / ScrollBar / Selection Field
+  primitives are decoded, but menu bars and the long tail of WDSF minor structures aren't wired through yet